Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: METHOD

 \subsubsection{Action Prediction}

-For predicting the action, the output of the transformer encoder with a size of $S\times c$ is average pooled and fed into an MLP.
+The output of the transformer encoder with a size of $S\times c$ is average-pooled and fed into an MLP.
 The MLP consists of three fully connected layers (FC) with ReLu non-linearity applied between each FC.
 The final output action $\mathbf{a}_t\in\mathbb{R}^2$ comprises of the steering angle and acceleration (brake/throttle), {\ie}, $\mathbf{a}_{t} = (a_{\text{s},t}, a_{\text{acc}, t})$.